-As Living Costs Shift, Expat Programs Turn to Tech PlatformsPresident of Mercer's Career Business Principal in Mercer's Mobility Practice
+As Living Costs Shift, Expat Programs Turn to Tech PlatformsPresident, Career, and Head of Strategy at Mercer Principal in Mercer's Mobility Practice

 Our 21st century economy reflects enormous complexity, but this much is clear: It’s an economy focused on skills, driven by digital disruption and the need for a globally connected workforce.
 For global organizations, that means deploying mobile employees internationally in a way that maximizes competitive advantage.